 }

-By this means, you can give the category and tag list of the article detail page an aesthetic and practical display effect according to your design requirements.
+In this way, you can assign beautiful and practical display effects to the category and tag list of the article detail page according to your design requirements.